ashishnitinpatil/dotawp_crawler/README.md

     `cd <path_to_dotawp_dir>/DotaWp`
 * Execute the crawl
     `python -m scrapy crawl dotawp`
 * Let the crawling finish. (time taken depends on number of images, project settings)
+    You can see the progress in the [logs](/DotaWp/logs.txt)
 * Rename the files by running the [rename_files](/DotaWp/rename_files.py) script.
     You can double click the file or run the below command.
     `python rename_files.py`